 H-1B visas are the most popular form of U.S. work authorization.
-Want to know who that came to be?
+Want to know how that came to be?
 Read on.

-Every year around April 1, that number is top of mind for foreign nationals applying for work visas, as well as the employers who sponsor them.
-While U. S. Citizenship and Immigration Services (USCIS) received nearly 233,000 applications for the H-1B Person in Specialty Occupation visa in 2015, only 65,000 were selected and approved in a random lottery, which opened and closed in seven days.
+Every year on the first business day of April, that number is top of mind for H-1B employers and their foreign national employees.
+While U. S. Citizenship and Immigration Services (USCIS) received nearly 233,000 cap petitions for the H-1B Person in Specialty Occupation visa in 2015, only 85,000 were selected and approved in a random lottery, which opened and closed in the first five business days in April.

 But the H-1B visa didn’t always have a time-sensitive filing process.
 The visa quota has teetered back and forth throughout the program’s history, each time a response to the wax and wane of demand for skilled labor.